Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Introduction

-Advection-dominated problems are characterized by high-dimensional features, resulting in a slow KnW decay of the FOM solution manifold.
-This means there is no low-dimensional linear approximation subspace that can effectively approximate FOM solutions.
-Consequently, linear model reduction methods such as POD and RB are unsuitable, leading to inefficient and inaccurate linear-projection-based ROMs for these problems.
-In recent years there has been significant development in model-reduction methods to overcome the barrier of this slow KnW decay, which are leading towards non-linear approaches \cite{peherstorfer2022breaking}, particularly by performing model-reduction on non-linear manifolds, by obtaining non-linear trial subspaces using convolutional auto-encoders (CAEs) \cite{ kashima2016nonlinear, hartman2017deep, crisovan2019model, hoang2022projection, lee2020model, fresca2021comprehensive, kim2022fast, romor2023non} and using quadratic approximation manifold \cite{Jain2017, barnett2022quadratic, Geelen2023}; by incorporating adaptive local-in-parameter and/or local-in-space enrichment strategies \cite{haasdonk2008adaptive, washabaugh2012nonlinear, peherstorfer2015online, peherstorfer2020model, bruna2024neural}; and by transforming the linear subspace by employing transport maps using registration methods \cite{ohlberger2013nonlinear, Mojgani2017LagrangianBM, iollo2014advection, mojgani2017arbitrary, cagniart2017model, rim2018transport, taddei2020registration, torlo2020model, nonino2023reduced}.
-Further, these non-linear approaches can be divided into Eulerian and Lagrangian approaches \cite{taddei2020registration}.
-Among those of Eulerian approaches, there are few recent transformation techniques \cite{taddei2020registration, papapicco2022neural, long2023novel} that can be exploited for non-linear transformations of the full-order solution manifold.
-This leads to a transformed manifold with accelerated KnW decay, resulting in low-dimensional transformed linear approximation subspace and enabling the construction of accurate and efficient reduced order models.\\
+In recent years there has been significant development in model-reduction methods to overcome the barrier of the slow KnW decay, which are leading towards non-linear approaches \cite{peherstorfer2022breaking}, particularly by performing model-reduction on non-linear manifolds, by obtaining non-linear trial subspaces using convolutional auto-encoders (CAEs) \cite{ kashima2016nonlinear, hartman2017deep, crisovan2019model, hoang2022projection, lee2020model, fresca2021comprehensive, kim2022fast, romor2023non} and by employing quadratic manifold \cite{Jain2017, Rutzmoser2017, barnett2022quadratic, Geelen2023}; by incorporating adaptive local-in-parameter and/or local-in-space enrichment strategies \cite{haasdonk2008adaptive, washabaugh2012nonlinear, Carlberg2014, peherstorfer2015online, peherstorfer2020model, bruna2024neural} to derive efficient ROMs; by relying on multiple-linear subspaces (known as the dictionary approach) for constructing local approximation subspace, instead of single global approximation subspace \cite{Amsallem2012, Peherstorfer2014, Daniel2020, Geelen2022}; and by transforming the linear subspace to improve the its approximation properties for advection-dominated problems, such methods incorporate freezing \cite{ohlberger2013nonlinear}, shifting the POD basis \cite{reiss2018shifted} and manifold calibration/transformation \cite{mojgani2017arbitrary, iollo2014advection, cagniart2017model, rim2018transport, taddei2020registration, torlo2020model, nonino2023reduced, Nonino2024}.
+These approaches substantially rely on the prior knowledge of the underlying problem and physical properties such as advection phenomena that guide the basis shifting.